 Bristol is a city, ceremonial county and unitary authority area of South West England.
 The city received its Royal charter in 1155 and, for nearly 500 years, ranked among the top three English cities.
 Bristol borders Gloucestershire and Somerset counties and is located close to the historic city of Bath, with a small coastline on the Severn Estuary.
-In 2014, the estimated population of Bristol is 440,000, which makes it the 47th largest ceremonial county in England, the 6th most populous city in England and the 8th most populous in the United Kingdom.
+In 2014, the estimated population of Bristol was 440,000, which makes it the 47th largest ceremonial county in England, the 6th most populous city in England.

 Bristol is the largest city in the South West and one of England's eight "core cities."
 With a population of 440,000 in 2014, Bristol has shown higher-than-average population growth over the past decade.
 The city has a population density of 10,080 people per square mile (3,892/sq km), which gives it the 7th highest population density of any English district.

 The city covers an area of 110 square kilometers with a population density of approximately 3,892 people living per square kilometer.

 The urban area has a larger population estimated at 630,000, while the metro population is estimated at 1.02 million.